Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

 When the page initially loads, there is no search parameter.
 If the login mutation fails, the server components re-render with the `error` serach parameter, and this shows a message to the user.
-The downside to this approach is the error state is within the URL, which means the error message will remain if the page is refreshed.
+The downside to this approach is the error state is within the URL, which means the error message will stay if the page is refreshed.
 This will no longer be a problem with flashed session data.

 ## Client validation and feedback